 Do you require a temperament test for every dog?

-Dog's Background Our evaluation process starts by obtaining basic background information about your pet.
+Our evaluation process starts by obtaining basic background information about your pet.
 This information includes basic commands, age, how they handle toys and food as well as any training done.
-This information will aid in our wranglers helping your pet be as successful as possible in our daycare play group.
+This information will aid in our wranglers with your pet be as successful as possible in our daycare play group.

-Playgroup Behavior The final part of our evaluation process is observing your pet in a group.
-We ensure that they are finding playmates and settling in at this point.
+The final part of our evaluation process is observing your pet in a group at play.
+We ensure that they are finding playmates and settling in.
 At this point, your pet is playing with the group at large and starting to find their own friends.
 We observe and note their body language, playstyles, and playmates as they play independently and freely.

-Upon completion of the evaluation, our manager will contact parents whether their dog has passed or failed.
-You are always more than welcome to call and as for a status update while your pet is going through the evaluation process with any additional questions, concerns, or with information you may find helpful to helping your pet succeed.
+Upon completion of the evaluation, our behaviorist will note whether your pet has passed or failed.
+You are always more than welcome to call and ask for a status update while your pet is going through the evaluation process with any additional questions, concerns, or with information you may find helpful to helping your pet succeed.

 Click on Requirements for more information on the requirements to enroll a new dog.